LeoPhilly/grpo-profiling-harness/design_doc.md

 As expected, generation accounts for the biggest piece of the wall clock coming in at 82%.
 From there, the other major numbers are backward at ~11.5% and  forward ~5% (backward is ~2.3x forward, more than the expected textbook ~2×).
 All other phases are negligible in the calculation and make up < 2% altogether.

 #### Variance of the wall clock:
 Generation's standard deviation is also quite high compared to the rest, which hints at the straggler problem.
 The more interesting aspect is that the variance in total wall clock is only 71% explained by the variance of the generation phase, with the next factor being the covariance remainder at 27% instead of an individual phase.
-This is likely explained by the fact that most of the phases move together, i.e that a longer generation leads to a longer forward/backward pass instead of all them being independent.
+This is likely explained by the fact that most of the phases move together, i.e that a longer generation leads to a longer forward/backward pass instead of all of them being independent.

 #### Checks:
 Furthermore, our checks for check/timing_residual_frac and check/logprob_identity